 - The subject line of your email must be: “[Last name first name] Honors Attorney Application.”

-- The cover letter, resume, and transcript must be attached as three separate PDF attachments to your email.
-Documents should be titled with your last name, first name, and the document title (example: Doe John Resume, Doe John Cover Letter, Doe John Transcript).
+- The cover letter, resume, transcript, and checklist must be attached as four separate PDF attachments to your email.
+Documents should be titled with your last name, first name, and the document title (example: Doe John Resume, Doe John Cover Letter, Doe John Transcript, Doe John Checklist).
 Please do not use commas in the labeling of your documents.

 - We will only accept electronic submissions.